lopezloo/pyfilmweb/README.rst

 **NOTE: This package doesn't work anymore.** Sadly Filmweb decided to discontinue their app and shut down API.
 ______

-Python package for Filmweb unofficial mobile API.
+Python package for Filmweb unofficial API.

 ========
 Features